jrin771/Everything-LLMs-And-Robotics/README.md

 # Logistics
 If you want to make a change this repository [click here](PR-Guide.md)

-Why I made this: Go here.(blue link here)
+Why I made this: [Go here.](https://jrin771.github.io/EverythingLLMsAndRobotics.html)

 # What Does This Repository Have?